 Let each person know that they’ve been tagged by leaving a comment on their blog.

-2. I work part-time for a local newspaper covering city government.
+- At one point in my life, I worked part-time for a local newspaper covering city government.

-4. I love the Twilight books and will be seeing the movie this weekend.
+- I love the Twilight books and movies.

 I am tagging: